‘It’s beautiful, bial, and so warm!’

 The large dark male ducked his head, gave a low growl, then began to back away.
 The grey followed.
 The female lingered.
 She stared at them with her silvery eyes, then sat, panting.
 She licked her chops, whined.

-‘Go,’ Grinda said out loud, her voice cutting through the darkness.
+‘Go,’ Grinda said, her voice cutting through the darkness.
 ‘Leave us.’

 The she-wolf whined again, stood, then turned and hurried away.
-Mock didn’t move, still holding up his sword.
+Mock didn’t move, still gripping his sword.

 ‘I’m cold, Mock.’

 He scoured the surrounding trees.
 ‘Just wait.
 They could come back.’

 Gripping her arms, Grinda looked up at him.
 ‘They won’t come back.’

 ‘How can you be sure?’
 She gave him a look.
 He lowered his sword.
 ‘All right, biala.
 Go back in but I’m going to stay out here a little while longer.’

 ‘As you wish.’
 Standing on her tiptoes, she kissed him on the lips.